skarekezi/30-days-Of-Python-Challenge/README.md

 Days 26–30: Python web interactions, MongoDB simulations, API creation and consumption, building offline APIs, and final summaries with visualizations.

-How to Explore This Project
+⚙️ How to Explore This Project

-Each day is organized into its own file for clarity and ease of use.
+Each day is organized into its own file for clarity and ease of use. 📄

-The code is designed to run offline, with simulated examples for API calls, web scraping, and virtual environments.
+The code is designed to run offline, with simulated examples for API calls, web scraping, and virtual environments. 🌐❌

-Several days include graphs and visualizations to better understand data and Python operations.
+Several days include graphs and visualizations to better understand data and Python operations. 📊

-Users can modify the examples to explore their own data and practice Python interactively.
+Users can modify the examples to explore their own data and practice Python interactively. ✨

-The repository demonstrates both fundamental Python concepts and practical applications, making it suitable for beginners as well as those looking to strengthen their programming skills.
+The repository demonstrates both fundamental Python concepts and practical applications, making it suitable for beginners as well as those looking to strengthen their programming skills. 💡

-Key Features
+🌟 Key Features

-Comprehensive coverage of 30 days of Python learning.
+✅ Comprehensive coverage of 30 days of Python learning.

-Offline-ready examples, eliminating the need for internet access.
+✅ Offline-ready examples, eliminating the need for internet access.

-Simulated API and web scraping exercises for practical understanding.
+✅ Simulated API and web scraping exercises for practical understanding.

-Data visualization using Matplotlib, including bar charts, pie charts, and other graphs.
+✅ Data visualization using Matplotlib, including bar charts, pie charts, and other graphs. 📈

-Demonstration of Python best practices including object-oriented programming, modular coding, and exception handling.
+✅ Demonstration of Python best practices including object-oriented programming, modular coding, and exception handling. 🛠

-Suitable for learners who want a structured path from basic Python to advanced applications.
+✅ Suitable for learners who want a structured path from basic Python to advanced applications.

+👨‍💻 Author

-Orlane Sarah KAREKEZI Data Science & Analytics Student
+Orlane Sarah KAREKEZI Data Science & Analytics Student 🎓